sleijon1/sleijon1.github.io/_posts/2023-12-02-llms-cheeseburgers-tea.markdown

 ---
-layout: post
+layout: post_disc
 title:  "LLMs, Cheeseburgers & Expensive Tea"
-date:   2023-11-27 18:00:00 +0100
+date:   2023-12-02 20:25:00 +0100
 categories: ai
 ---

 ## Introduction

 I am currently in the process of researching the possibilities & limitations of LLMs and the OpenAI API.
-The purpose is to create a chat bot for a customer with domain-specific knowledge, optimal pricing, and a tech stack that supports various constraints, some of which are not ironed out yet.
+The purpose is to create a chat bot with domain-specific knowledge, optimal pricing, and a tech stack that supports various constraints, some of which are not ironed out yet.

 In this post I wish to briefly summarize the important concepts surrounding LLMs.
 References will be given at the end for a deeper dive into the subject.

-## LLMs & Addons
+## LLMs, PE & RAG

 What is important to understand and what I think can be slightly confusing if you are just starting on your LLM journey is that a lot of what is being done behind the scenes to make a performant chat bot or whatever else you are building with your LLM is not actually the LLM doing work.
 Now, don't get me wrong the LLM is definetly the workhorse but a lot of the customization & optimization is done by wrapping other "stuff" around the LLM.
 However, an important part of customization is the fine tuning process which does indeed directly impact the underlying LLM.

-Three important concepts to understanding the current LLM space for application development are: [Prompt Engineering](#prompt-engineering), [Retrieval Augmented Generation - RAG](#rag) and [Fine Tuning](#fine-tuning).
+Three important concepts to understanding the current LLM space for application development are: [Prompt Engineering](#prompt-engineering), [Retrieval Augmented Generation - RAG](#retrieval-augmented-generation---rag) and fine tuning.
 Ill cover the first two in this post.

 ### Prompt Engineering